St. Nicholas Church, Lezhë: As a mosque

-When the Ottoman Turks conquered Albania, the church was plundered in 1478 CE, and they turned it into a mosque by adding a dikka, a mihrab and a large minaret.
-The mosque was named after the Ottoman Sultan Selim I. The trouble that Skanderbeg caused to the Ottoman Empire's military forces was such that when the Ottomans found the grave of Skanderbe] in the St. Nicholas they opened it and made amulets of his bones, believing that these would confer bravery on the wearer.
+When the Ottoman Turks conquered Albania, the church was plundered in 1478, and they turned it into a mosque by adding a dikka, a mihrab and a large minaret.
+The mosque was named after the Ottoman Sultan Selim I. The trouble that Skanderbeg caused to the Ottoman Empire's military forces was such that when the Ottomans found the grave of Skanderbeg in the church they opened it and made amulets of his bones, believing that these would confer bravery on the wearer.
 The St. Nicholas' Church was rebuilt by the Ottomans elsewhere in return as a gesture of tolerance towards Christians.

 The Selimiye Mosque was one of the last buildings from the Middle Ages in Lezhë and did not survive during the Communist dictatorship of Enver Hoxha, who destroyed all mosques in Lezhë.
 The minaret of the Selimie Mosque was torn down.

 As a monument

-In 1968, for the 500th anniversary of Skanderbeg's death, a memorial was established around the former church.
+After getting ruined on purpose, in 1968, for the 500th anniversary of Skanderbeg's death, a memorial was established around the former mosque.
 In 1981, the National Memorial opened on the site and contains relics of his battles.
 Following significant water damage, restoration of the mausoleum commenced in 2018.